 6: make hot chocolate + enjoy it with marshmallows

 9: make a favorite Christmas cookie

 10: make a card for someone you care about

 12: make beeswax taper candles

 13: read The Gingerbread Man Story

 14: make gingerbread men

-15: donate a toy and book to children in need
+15: donate a toy or book to children in need

 16: make a favorite Christmas cookie

 17: make a cookie box for your teacher with the cookies we’ve been making (in freezer)